Corporate & Securities Advisory

 To the extent that a company expects any proposal in its proxy statement to create controversy among its shareholder base, it may want to consider hiring a proxy solicitor to assist with the process of seeking the requisite shareholder vote.

-We would also like to call your attention to the many client advisories and alerts regarding topics of current interest that are available to you on our website, www.mintz.com.
-New alerts and advisories are posted frequently, and we hope that you will find the information to be useful.
+We would also like to call your attention to the many advisories and alerts regarding topics of current interest that are available to you on our website, www.mintz.com.
+New alerts and advisories are posted frequently, and we hope that you will find the information useful.
+Below is a link to recent SEC cybersecurity guidance regarding disclosure relating to cybersecurity risks and data breaches: http://www.privacyandsecuritymatters.com/2013/12/on-the-fifth-day-of-privacy-the-sec-gave-to-me/

 Please contact the Mintz Levin attorney who is responsible for your corporate and securities law matters if you have any questions or comments regarding this information.
 We look forward to working with you to make this year’s annual reporting process as smooth as possible.